|

 Holmfirth Anthem

-by the citizens of Holmfirth itself.
-This beautiful rendition is led by a local sheep farmer, Arthur Howard, at the Village Hall in Upperthong (in the
+Anthem" sung by the citizens of Holmfirth itself.
+This beautiful rendition is led by a local sheep farmer, Arthur Howard, at the Village Hall in

 Flora Thompson née Timms.1876-1947